bmuschko/ckad-crash-course/exercises/16-api-deprecation/solution/solution.md

             name: data-config
 ```

-Trying to create the Deployment object reveals that another portion of the configuration is required with API version `apps/v1`, the label selector of the template.
+Trying to create the Deployment object reveals that you need to define a label selector with API version `apps/v1`.

 ```
 $ kubectl apply -f ./